 Where Can Burial Insurance Plans Be Purchased

-Today, there are a variety of places where burial insurance can be purchased.
+Today, there are a variety of places where you can purchase burial insurance.
 Under some state laws, a funeral home may be allowed to offer this type of insurance coverage.
-However, in most cases, it is sold via licensed life insurance entities such as agents and/or brokers.
+In most cases, a licensed life insurance agent or broker is required to purchase a funeral policy.

-While you can purchase a burial insurance policy via individual insurance carriers, this is oftentimes not the best route to go for obtaining the very best premium price.
+While you can purchase a burial insurance policy via individual insurance carriers, this is not the best route to obtain the very best premium price.

-Typically, prior to making your final policy decision, it is a good idea to compare more than one final expense policy from several insurance carriers.
-That way, you can get a good idea of the coverage that is offered, as well as the varying premium quotes – and from there, you can then make a determination as to which is the best situation for your specific needs.
+Typically, before making your final policy decision, it is a good idea to compare more than one final expense policy from several insurance carriers.
+That way, you can get a good idea of the coverage and the varying premium quotes – from there, you can then determine which is the best situation for your specific needs.

 When doing so, it is typically best to work with either a company or an agency that has access to more than just one final expense insurance carrier.
-That way, you can compare all of the information that you need in just one convenient place, without the need to go from one insurance company to another.
-This can save you a great deal of time and frustration throughout the application process.
+That way, you can compare all of the information that you need in one convenient place, without the need to go from one insurance company to another.
+Using an independent agent saves you a great deal of time and frustration throughout the application process.